NeCTAR-RC/nectar-training/package01/sections/cloud_services.markdown

 ### Types of cloud services

-There are 3 different types of cloud services which can be distingueshed.
+There are 3 different types of cloud services which can be distinguished.
 They provide different levels of abstraction to computing services to the user.

 **Software-as-a-Service (SaaS)**